myklbernskoetter/chat/README.md

 * JS must use strict standards
 * jQuery selectors/event bindings
 * Code must be treated as a self-contained module
-* The text input must 'dissapear' upon pushing the 'enter' button
+* The text input must 'disappear' upon pushing the 'enter' button
 * Format of output is as follows: `<p>[{HH}:{MM}:{SS}] {NAME}: {TEXT}</p>` (markup in this format may be added as necessary for the bonuses)